All Episodes

 It was there from people who came before.

-And this may violate some of the nationalistic tendencies of Egyptians now, but in fact the early investigators of Egypt, the French and the Germans and the British, all felt from their own scholarship That there was something special and unique about the plateau as apart from the rest of Egypt.
+And this may violate some of the nationalistic tendencies of Egyptians now, but in fact, the early investigators of Egypt, the French and the Germans and the British, all felt from their own scholarship that there was something special and unique about the plateau as apart from the rest of Egypt.

-There's no doubt that in the rest of Egypt the Egyptians did amazing, stunning, wondrous things.
+There's no doubt that in the rest of Egypt, the Egyptians did amazing, stunning, wondrous things.

-And that era we generally call under the rubric Atlantis, which is a kind of a A general term for the high civilization that existed on this planet thousands of years before any known civilization that comes down to us by way of Plato's tale from Solon, from the Greeks, from the Egyptians themselves.
+And that era we generally call under the rubric Atlantis, which is a kind of a general term for the high civilization that existed on this planet thousands of years before any known civilization that comes down to us by way of Plato's tale from Solon, from the Greeks, from the Egyptians themselves.

 And it's only in a couple of places that we have fragments relating to this mythical high civilization.